 MAS1 (MAS1 Proto-Oncogene, G Protein-Coupled Receptor) is a Protein Coding gene.
-Among its related pathways are Peptide ligand-binding receptors and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
+Among its related pathways are Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
-An important paralog of this gene is MRGPRF.
+An important paralog of this gene is MRGPRX2.

 UniProtKB/Swiss-Prot for MAS1 Gene